arnemart/SafariKeywordSearchLegacy/Readme.md

 - **wa**: wolframalpha.com
 - **y**: youtube.com

+In addition to these, there is a **Default**-keyword that will trigger when no other keyword is provided, and what is entered into the address bar doesn't look like a URL.
+This is set to Googles “I am feeling lucky” search by default.

-To edit or delete these, or add your own, right-click any web page and select “Keyword Search Settings”.
+To edit or delete the search engines, or add your own, right-click any web page and select “Keyword Search Settings”.
 Here you can add keywords and search URLs, and delete or modify the existing ones.
 Put `@@@` in the search URL to insert the search string, or use `%%%` if you want spaces to be encoded as `%20` instead of `+`.
 It is also possible to have keyword expansions without search strings, if you just want quick bookmarks.

-The url for the `Default` keyword is used when no other keyword is provided, and what is entered into the address bar doesn't look like a URL.
-This is set to Googles “I am feeling lucky” search by default.

 Limitations
 -----------

-- The search term cannot contain a colon symbol (:), as this makes Safari believe something is wrong with the URL protocol.
+- In Safari 5.1, the search term cannot contain a colon symbol (:), as this makes Safari believe something is wrong with the URL protocol.
 Two typical uses for this is to use `site:example.com` in Google to limit your search to a specific domain, and `cache:example.com/article.html` to view the Google cache of a specific page.
 Workarounds for these two cases are provided: Any Google-search containing `site=` or `cache=` will convert the `=` to a `:`.
-- Preferably, the settings should have been in the Extensions tab of the Safari preferences window, but the API for this is currently too limited to make this possible.

 Installation
 ------------